-In this post, you’ll learn 7 types of knowledge management tools out there and how to categorize and think about each one.
+In this post, we’ll review 7 types of knowledge management tools out there and how you can categorize and think about each one.

-At the end of the day—employees should be able to easily access and store knowledge no matter the KM tool.
-For example, project management software (while it contains project-specific knowledge) may not need to surface this information elsewhere.
+At the end of the day—employees should be able to easily access and store knowledge no matter the knowledge management tool.
+For example, project management software, while it contains project-specific knowledge, may not need to surface this information elsewhere.

-A knowledge management platform, on the other hand, serves as a company’s source of truth; this solution contains knowledge that may be needed in different channels—on a website portal, in a chat environment, embedded inside contact center software.
+A knowledge management platform, on the other hand, serves as a company’s source of truth.
+This tool contains knowledge that may be needed in different channels—on a website portal, in a AI chat environment, or embedded inside contact center software.

 If you’ve checked out our post on knowledge management systems, we break down where knowledge management tools fit in the overall system—whether that be the simplest of knowledge bases or an enterprise platform.